shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ##### Filter (DMR mode only)

-This function is identical to the Filter described forChannel mode operation (above)
+This function is identical to the Filter described for Channel mode operation (above)

 #### VFO to New Channel

-The "VFO --> New Chan" option, creats a new channel using the current VFO settings.
+The "VFO --> New Chan" option, creates a new channel using the current VFO settings.
 The name of the new channel uses the format "New channel NNN", where NNN is next available number in the All Channels zone.

 This channel is not added to a Zone but is available via the "All Channels" Zone.

 ##### Tone Scan for CTCSS tone in FM

-This scans for any CTCSS tone, and sets the VFO to these paramaters.
+This scans for any CTCSS tone, and sets the VFO to these parameters.

 Press the **Orange** button or **Green** key to confirm the copy or **Red** key to cancel.